California Protective Orders Laws

 California Protective Orders Law: Related Resources

 While California protective orders can be used to protect individuals facing domestic violence, it's important to note that they are not limited to those situations.
 For example, courts can issue protective orders if someone is the victim of stalking or other forms of harassment from strangers.
 Whatever the situation, you should always consider at least speaking with an expert before taking action.
-A criminal attorney in California can help you understand how protective orders work and whether one is needed in your case.
+A criminal law attorney in California can help you understand how protective orders work.